midhunkalarikkal/FullDomain/Notes/DSA2.md

 ## `Sliding window` ##
 =======================
 The sliding window technique is used to efficiently solve problems involving subarrays or substrings by maintaining a window (a contiguous range of elements) that slides over the array or string.
-This method reduces the number of computations by reusing results from previous windows and adjusting the window's boundaries as needed.

 ## `Memoization` ##
 ====================